 Features can be two-dimensional (2D) or three-dimensional (3D) and represent real physical objects or data points in the natural world or in built environments.
-Developers can extend the ArcGIS Pro editing experience using ArcGIS Pro SDK for Microsoft .NET.
+Developers can extend the ArcGIS Pro editing experience using the ArcGIS Pro SDK.
 For more information, visit the ArcGIS Pro SDK website.

 This topic summarizes what you can do with ArcGIS Pro editing tools out of the box.
 For a quick tour of the tools on the ribbon Edit tab, editing panes, context menus, and toolbars, see A quick tour of editing.

 For detailed steps to use a specific tool, browse the table of contents for editing or search the help using a keyword or phrase.

 Editing tools support diverse workflows ranging from general mapping applications to specific industries including utilities, land records, natural resources, and facilities management.
 You can edit data from geodatabases, feature services, GeoPackages, data in SQLite databases, shapefiles, and data from collector apps on mobile devices.

 The types of edits you can perform include the following workflows: